sstelfox/stelfox.net/content/knowledge_base/linux/postfix.md

 This [site][6] has some diagnostic information that may be useful.

+If I have rate limit issues sending too Yahoo, [this article][11] can help solve it.

 As for Dovecot, while not being Postfix, is still an important piece of this puzzle.
 The [Mail Location][7] for Dovecot will need to be considered, so far I'm leaning towards [sdbox][8], however, it is not compatible with mutt which